ZR6LSD/ZR6LSD/README.md

 ### Hi there, I'm Dave

-## I'm a Hackers, Radio Amateur, Developer, Content creator  and Teacher!!
+## I'm a Hacker, Radio Amateur, Developer, Content creator  and Teacher!!

 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2022 Goals: Contribute more to Open Source projects